SubhanRahiman7/Recipe-Manager/recipe-management-platform/README.md

 - React Router
 - Context API for state management
 - Vercel for deployment
-- PDF generation with html2pdf.js
+- PDF generation with html2pdf.js for exporting meal plans and shopping lists
 - Axios for API requests

 ## ⚙️ Installation and Setup